OpenScienceMOOC/site/_posts/2018-09-12-september-update.md

 ## Other news

-* We were mentioned in this EuroScientist piece, [Accelerate Open Science Training for Researchers](https://www.euroscientist.com/accelerate-open-science-training-for-researchers/).

-* We became strategic partners with the [Joint Roadmap on Open Science Tools](https://jrost.org/) and [AfricArxiv]

-* Task 3 of the Open Source and Open Research Software module has been drafted!
+* [**Task 3**](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_3.md) of the Open Source and Open Research Software module has been drafted!
 This is a cool task that puts some of the peer-to-peer learning aspects we mentioned above into action, and is all about integrating Git and RStudio for research workflows.

 * We finally launched a [Facebook page](https://www.facebook.com/OpenScienceMOOC/) and gained more than 200 likes in a week!

 * We also created this cool presentation below that describes the purpose of the MOOC.
 This can be re-used and presented by anyone who wishes!
+Let us know if you feel it can be improved in any way too.

 <p align="center">
 <object type="application/pdf"